Pocket K No. 6: Bt Insect Resistant Technology

 Animals and insects

-On tests conducted on dogs, guinea pigs, rats, fish, frogs, salamanders, and even birds, the Btprotein was found not to have any harmful effects.
-It is also noteworthy that no toxic effects were found on beneficial or predator insects, such as honeybees and lady beetles.
-(Extoxnet, 1996).
+On tests conducted on dogs, guinea pigs, rats, fish, frogs, salamanders, and even birds, the Bt protein was found not to have any harmful effects.
+It is also noteworthy that no toxic effects were found on beneficial or predatory insects, such as honeybees and lady beetles (Extoxnet, 1996).

 In 1999, it was reported that pollen from Bt corn had a negative impact on Monarch butterfly larvae.
 This report raised concerns and questions about the risks of Bt crops on non-target organisms.
 Recent studies, however, show that Bt corn poses “negligible” threat to Monarch butterflies in the field.
 A collaborative research effort by scientists in the US and in Canada has produced information to develop a formal risk assessment of the impact of Bt corn on Monarch butterfly populations.
 They concluded that in most commercial hybrids, Bt expression in pollen is low, and laboratory and field studies show no acute toxic effects at any pollen density that would be encountered in the field.